 The Safety Risk

 Furthermore, if divers come accross a Bait Ball and get too close, they could get in the way of hyped-up sharks.

 Due to the remoteness of the Wild Coast, medical facilities are rather limited.

 For all possibilities African Dive Adventures is especially well equipped with medical supplies as well as communication devices.
-Besides, ADA has commissioned a microlight plane to spot activity and also call for help in an emergency.
+In cooperation with the Mbotyi Hotel we are prepared for any emergencies.

 Touch wood – in 15 years we never had the slightest incident whatsoever…

 Package Rates for 2023

 5 nights and 4 days package : € 2700